hamzagost32/voyage/README.md

-# Voyage
+# VOYAGE

-I will update this soon
-just break this code edit it and share with other.
+Voyage is langing page done with  HTML5 and Bootstrap.